 What is the value of an idea?
 A billion or zero?
 I have been thinking about this question a lot lately.
 A good idea can transform a whole industry.
 In any organisation you will constantly encounter ideas from many different people but which ones should you pursuit?
 Smart companies usually have some sort of filtering process where the most qualified ideas are being tested before developed.
 But an idea can also be bad.
 In the worst case following the wrong idea can bankrupt you so AB-testing is a must whenever that is possible.

 It is actually hard to say what a good idea is.
 Sometimes a good idea can be ahead of its time or a new idea can be to complex to execute on.
 From my experience the best ideas come from careful analysis.
-A combination of three things, numbers, user behaviour and innovation.
+A combination of three things, numbers, user behavior and innovation.
 The idea can although start at any of these points.
 It does not have o start in numbers, you can have seen a competitor use a certain technology and get an idea how to improve your business.

 As I work with lots of data daily my main vantage point is through data.
 First of all you need to find the right numbers in a ton of data.
 Second you need to truly understand how your user views your product.
 Third you need to keep a close eye on technology and how it can be used to improve your customer’s experience.
 So if someone throws an idea at a meeting ask him these three questions:

 - Do you have any numbers to back up your idea?